 #4 A Bug

 This is typically called a bug, and it can mess with calling via a smartphone.

 If you can’t attribute a dropped call to anything else, then you might need to chalk it up to a software bug.

 The best way to resolve bug issues is to work with tech support for the company that made the software.
-In other words, reach out to tech support available for your Apple or Android phone (or other maker).
-They can help you troubleshoot bugs and resolve the situation.
+In other words, reach out to tech support available for your Apple or Android phone (or other makers).

 #5 Signal Loss